Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets

-In this section, we consider the loss of the patient algorithm for the case of agents with a maximum sojourn time of exactly one time unit.
-We find an exponentially small loss, complementing the consideration of exponentially distributed departure times considered by \citet{ALG20a}.
-The central idea of the proof is to use the intuition that the probability of being matched is high if the pool size is high.
-Therefore, the key step is to show that the pool size is moderately high with very high probability.
+The fundamental insight by \citet{ALG20a} is that the patient algorithm outperforms the greedy algorithm in terms of loss if the \dtimenamepl are exponentially distributed.
+Even though the greedy algorithm performs very well under other \distnamepl, the patient algorithm still is an alternative worth considering if access to the departure information is not costly.
+Here, we show that the patient algorithm still yields exponentially small loss for the case of unit \dtimenamepl.
+The central idea of the proof is to use the intuition that the probability of being matched is high if the pool size is large, or, in other words, the market is thick.
+Therefore, the key step is to show that the pool size is moderately large with high probability.
 To this end, we perform a case analysis of the near past of a fixed point in time, considering four time intervals of length $1/3$.
 The critical insight is that few agents arriving during the first time interval can be present at the beginning of the last time interval.
 To show this, we perform a comparison with an urn model.

-\begin{restatable}{theorem}{patientlb} Assume that the departure time is distributed according to the degenerate probability measure $\dep$ with $\dep(\{1\}) = 1$.
+\begin{restatable}{theorem}{patientlb} Assume that the \dtimename is distributed according to the degenerate probability measure $\dep$ with $\dep(\{1\}) = 1$.
 Then, it holds that

 \end{restatable}